-Money management becomes even more important when the business has a growth spurt.
+Money management becomes even more critical when the business has a growth spurt.
 Although handling business accounting and taxes may be within the capabilities of some, professional help is usually a good idea.

 Cash flow is the lifeblood of a business

-When I first started in the agricultural machinery business, I immediately started making sales, but there was no cash in the bank when it came time to pay the bills.
+When I first started in the agricultural machinery business, I immediately began making sales, but there was no cash in the bank when it came time to pay the bills.
 I had never heard of ‘cash flow’, never mind what to do about it.
-Within a couple of months, I became desperate and sort the advice of an advisor.
-Wow, what an eye opener it was learning about cash flow management.
-Managing cash flow is often the biggest challenge most businesses and non-profits have and is one challenge that you must get on top of.
+Within a couple of months, I became desperate and sorted the advice of an advisor.
+Wow, what an eye-opener it was learning about cash flow management.
+Managing cash flow is often the most significant challenge most businesses and non-profits have and is one challenge that you must get on overcome.

 Capital raising is often one of the biggest challenges

-Many small businesses interested in raising capital increasingly turning their attention to crowdfunding.
+Many small businesses are interested in raising capital, increasingly turning their attention to crowdfunding.
 This new type of funding is gaining traction and understanding, as guidelines and new platforms are being created.

 It pays to start small as you don’t require much capital.
-Capital is needed when you have learned how to run your business properly and at this time it will be more readily available to you.
+Capital is needed when you have learned how to run your business correctly, and at this time, it will be more readily available to you.

 Risk management should be a concern

-Supposing you are hit by a bus.
+Supposing you are run over by a bus.
 Will your business still produce income the next day, week, month, or however long it takes for you to get back on your feet?
-A business that can’t operate without its owner or key people is a business doomed to fail.
+A company that can’t operate without its owner or critical people is a business doomed to fail.

 Many businesses suffer from founder dependence.
-This dependence is often caused by the founder being unable to let go of certain decisions and responsibilities as the business grows.
+This dependence is often caused by the founder being unable to let go of individual decisions and responsibilities as the business grows.
 In family businesses, the children often become frustrated and don’t want to be part of the family business.
-Meeting this challenge is easy in theory, but in practical terms, it starts with a well conceived Succession Planning.
-This is a big challenge for many because it usually involves compromising, which many find hard top accept.
+Meeting this challenge is easy in theory, but in practical terms, it starts with a well-conceived Succession Planning.
+It is a big challenge for many because it usually involves compromising, which many find hard to accept.
 Protecting your family, business and yourself should be a top priority, http://goo.gl/rSFbE6.

 Creativity and innovation can overcome the challenges